jonathanxia/dotfiles/README.md

 You may run into issues about YCM demanding that you have a very new version of VIM, or maybe it yelled at you about not having CMake installed.
 The solution to this is to install Vim from source.
-Take a look at `vim_from_source.sh`.
-Do NOT blindly run this script, take a look at it first.
-Replace all the paths with the correct things.
+If this is the case, then you should take a look at the `setupvim.py` script.

-There are comments that will remind you where to change things.
-You can comment out portions that you don't need (e.g., you already have CMake installed, so don't install it).
-Be sure to find the correct config directory for Python.

-The last part will then rerun the YCM installation.
+You may need to replace the configuration with the proper config directories, and you will need to add in Python3 support if you want it.
+Then, you would run `python setupvim.py --vim-src`

 Note that you may be missing Python headers.
 You'll have to install them via `apt-get install python3-dev` or `apt-get install python-dev`.